Drivetrain#

 Introduction#

-Below is a list of available blocks:
+There are many ways to code the drivetrain.
+Below is a list of all Drivetrain blocks:

 Actions — Move and turn the robot.

-stop driving — Stops all robot movement.
+stop driving — Stops the robot’s movement.

-Settings — Configure drivetrain timeout and heading.
+Settings — Adjust drivetrain settings.

 Actions#